 Please ensure that there are no approvals granted in your talent agreements over the publicity stills which you are contracted to deliver to the BBC under the PPA.
 If you have any queries about this please speak to your usual business contact.

-Listed below are the website addresses for the various BBC guidelines and policies that you will need to consider in relation to your production and which you must comply with under the terms of your Production Agreement.
+Find a full list of applicable BBC guidelines and policies that you will need to consider in relation to your production and which you must comply with under the terms of your Production Agreement.
 If you have previously been commissioned by the BBC could you please make sure that your staff are using the current versions of all these, as contacts and procedures may change from time to time.

 In particular, please note that you are required to comply with the BBC's Editorial policies as set out in the BBC Editorial Guidelines.
 If you have any queries about these and how they may affect any aspect of your production, please contact your relevant commissioning executive in the first instance, who will be able to refer you to the appropriate Editorial Policy advisor for your production.
 The Editorial Policy team may also be reached directly on 020 8008 1819 (internally within BBC 02 81819).
 Please do keep your Business Affairs Manager informed of the progress of any Editorial Policy issues which arise in respect of the production.